ALL PAINTINGS ARE VISABLE AT WWWJOHNMITCHELL.NET

 See James's South Downs paintings.

 'The English country house as seen in the art of Turner, Constable and their modern-day successors' by Michael Prodger.
-James features as one of two living artists chosen to represent the genre today and his painting of Chettle House is illustrated in the article.
+James featured as one of two living artists chosen to represent the genre today and his painting of Chettle House is illustrated in the article.

 View James's country house paintings